The Causes

 Normal

-walk on their own.
-At this stage, only advanced medications or descent
+to walk on their own.
+At this stage, only advanced medications

-remain at lower altitude until all the symptoms have subsided (up
+The person should remain at lower altitude until all the symptoms

-to 3 days).
-At this point, the person has become acclimatised to
+have subsided (up to 3 days).
+At this point, the person has

-for moderate AMS is to have the person walk a straight line heel
+test for moderate AMS is to have the person walk a straight

-to toe just like a sobriety test.
-A person with ataxia would be
+line heel to toe just like a sobriety test.
+A person with

-unable to walk a straight line.
-This is a clear indication that
+ataxia would be unable to walk a straight line.
+This is a

 Severe